Paper Mario: Color Splash: Release

 Paper Mario: Color Splash was announced as a 2016 release during a Nintendo Direct presentation on March 3, 2016.
 Upon its reveal, Color Splash received negative reception from fans of the series, who criticized the game for its aesthetic similarities to Sticker Star and the decision to continue the action-adventure formula that Sticker Star introduced.
 Soon after the announcement of Color Splash, a petition on Change.org was created calling for the game's cancellation along with the Nintendo 3DS game Metroid Prime: Federation Force.
 Nick Pino of TechRadar called the petition "a frightening example of how quickly, and harshly, we judge games we know next to nothing about."
 Kate Gray, also from TechRadar, noticed the game seemed focused on collectibles rather than plot.
 Stephen Totilo of Kotaku believed the Paper Mario series was "in the midst of an identity crisis" and that it faced redundancy because it was one of two Mario role-playing series, the other being Mario & Luigi.
 When questioned about Color Splash's genre at E3 2016, Tabata reaffirmed that it was an action-adventure game and that Mario & Luigi will continue to fill the niche of Mario role-playing games.

 The game was released worldwide on October 7, 2016, and was available for pre-purchase on the Nintendo eShop on September 22, 2016.
 However, it was quickly discovered Nintendo of America had accidentally made the full game available two weeks before its intended launch date.
 Nintendo later pulled the pre-load option from the North American eShop, but people who downloaded the game were able to keep their copies.
 Color Splash sold 20,894 copies in its first week of release in Japan, and 37,093 copies the following month.
-By July 2020, Japanese sales totalled to 63,000.
+By the end of 2017, Japanese sales totalled to 86,000.